-Diphtheria, measles, polio, tetanus, rubella (German measles) and mumps are six serious childhood diseases.
+Diphtheria, measles, polio, tetanus, rubella (German measles) and mumps are serious childhood diseases.
 As of July 1, 2014, there have been three more diseases added to the list: meningococcal disease, pertussis (whopping cough) and chickenpox.
 The best prevention we have against these diseases is immunization.
 As many children as possible must be immunized to stop the spread of them through the community.

-To ensure that both children and the public are protected, the Ontario Ministry of Health administers a universal school immunization program as part of the Immunization of School Pupils Act.
-Under the act, Wellington-Dufferin-Guelph Public Health is legally required to collect and maintain a complete immunization history on all children enrolled in school.
+To ensure the protection of children and the public, the Ontario Ministry of Health and Long Term Care administers a universal school immunization program as part of the Immunization of School Pupils Act.
+Under the act, Wellington-Dufferin-Guelph Public Health (WDGPH) is legally required to collect and maintain a complete immunization history on all children enrolled in a school.

 You may decide because of medical, religious or philosophical reasons not to immunize your child.
-In this case, contact Wellington-Dufferin-Guelph Public Health for an exemption form.
-If the disease appears in your child’s school, your child may have to stay out of school until the disease is no longer present.
+In this case, contact WDGPH for an exemption.
+If one of the nine diseases appears in your child’s school, your child may have to stay out of school until the disease is no longer present.

 Students who fail to provide proof of immunization or an exemption form will be suspended from school by WDGPH under the School Immunization Act.